• Document Up to Date

 Command Line Processor

-Processor that runs a command line process.
+Processor that runs a command line process (e.g. a shell script).

 Properties